ArmoredTurtle/AFC-Klipper-Add-On/docs/command_reference.md

 ### SET_BOWDEN_LENGTH
 _Description_: This function adjusts the length of the Bowden tube between the hub and the toolhead.
-It retrieves the hub specified by the 'HUB' parameter and the length adjustment specified by the 'LENGTH' parameter.
+It retrieves the hub specified by the 'HUB' parameter and the length adjustment specified++ by the 'LENGTH' parameter.
 If the hub is not specified and a lane is currently loaded, it uses the hub of the current lane.